Hot Weather Forecast For Lahore - UrduPoint

 Hot Weather Forecast For Lahore

-The city sizzled under very hot weather on Wednesday, with the Meteorological Department forecasting similar conditions over the next 24 hour
+The city experienced hot weather with scattered clouds on Monday, and the MET office has forecast similar conditions over the next 24 hours

-LAHORE, (UrduPoint / Pakistan Point News - 16th Apr, 2025) The city sizzled under very hot weather on Wednesday, with the Meteorological Department forecasting similar conditions over the next 24 hours.
+LAHORE, (UrduPoint / Pakistan Point News - 21st Apr, 2025) The city experienced hot weather with scattered clouds on Monday, and the MET office has forecast similar conditions over the next 24 hours.

-According to MET officials, Lahore recorded a maximum temperature of 38°C and a minimum of 24°C.
+According to MET officials, Lahore recorded a high of 37°C and a low of 24°C.

-No rainfall is expected in the city for the next two days.
+They also predicted a chance of scattered rain over the next two days, along with the possibility of windstorms in various parts of the country.

-Meanwhile, the city’s average Air Quality Index (AQI) stood at 115, while PM2.5 levels were reported at 8.2 times above the World Health Organization’s annual guideline.
+Meanwhile, the city’s average Air Quality Index (AQI) stood at 98, while PM2.5 concentration was recorded at 6.9 times higher than the World Health Organization’s annual guideline.

 Recent Stories